 I’m Rick Pollak the Presentation Medic.
-I help virtual presenters capture and keep the attention of a remote audience.
+I help technical presenters capture and keep the attention of a non-technical audience.

 When I started working as an engineer at Motorola, I was a nervous and boring presenter.